PhoenixPlexCode/PhoenixAdult.bundle/README.md

 Which type of search each site accepts is listed at the bottom of this README.
 **Plex Video Files Scanner needs to be set as the library scanner for best results.

-The release date can optionally be added to the filename or search terms for more accurate matching.
-Date can use a 2-digit year or 4-digit year.
+The release date can optionally be added to the filename or search terms for more accurate matching (referred to below as "Date Match" or "Date Search").
+In select instances where a site does not make release dates available, the agent can manually add a release date if it is included in the filename or search term.
+Dates can use a 2-digit year or 4-digit year, and should always be listed directly after the Site Name.

 ###### Title Search

 - Site - YYYY-MM-DD - Scene Title.[ext]
+- Site - Scene Title.[ext]

 Examples:
+- Blacked - 2018-12-11 - The Real Thing.mp4
 - Blacked - Hot Vacation Adventures.mp4
-- Blacked - 2018-12-11 - The Real Thing.mp4
-- Blackedraw - Pass Me Around.mp4

 ###### Actor Search

-- Site - YYYY-MM-DD - Porn Star Names.[ext]
+- Site - YYYY-MM-DD - Porn Star Name(s).[ext]
-- Site - Porn Star Name Porn Star Name.[ext]
+- Site - Porn Star Name(s).[ext]

 Examples:
 - Blacked - 2018-09-07 - Alecia Fox.mp4
-- Blacked - 18-09-07 - Alecia Fox Joss Lescaf.mp4
+- Blacked - Alecia Fox Joss Lescaf.mp4
-- Blacked - 18-09-04 - Haley Reed.mp4
-- Blacked - 2018-09-04 - Haley Reed Jason Luv.mp4

-###### Direct Match

 Some sites do not have a search function available, but are still supported through direct matching.
+This is where SceneID Search/Match and Direct URL Match come in to play.
-These usually don't make the most intuitive filenames, so it is often better to use the [Match...] function in Plex and enter a specific ID number or a part of the URL from the original site.
+These usually don't make the most intuitive filenames, so it is often better to use the [Match...] function in Plex.

+###### SceneID Search/Match
+A numeric value found in the URL of a scene.
+Some sites rely entirely on SceneID for matching, while others only utilize it for more accurate matching.

+- Site - YYYY-MM-DD - SceneID.[ext]
+- Site - SceneID.[ext]
+- Site - SceneID - Scene Title.[ext]

 Examples:
-- PornPros - **eager-hands** (taken from the URL [https://pornpros.com/video/**eager-hands**](https://linkthe.net/?https://pornpros.com/video/eager-hands) to direct match)
+- EvilAngel - 2016-10-02 - 119883 (taken from the URL [https://www.evilangel.com/en/video/Allie--Lilys-Slobbery-Anal-Threesome/**119883**](https://www.evilangel.com/en/video/Allie--Lilys-Slobbery-Anal-Threesome/119883))
-- MomsTeachSex - **314082** (taken from the URL [https://momsteachsex.com/tube/watch/**314082**](https://linkthe.net/?https://momsteachsex.com/tube/watch/314082) to direct match)
+- MomsTeachSex - 314082 (taken from the URL [https://momsteachsex.com/tube/watch/**314082**](https://momsteachsex.com/tube/watch/314082))
+- Babes - 3075191 - Give In to Desire (taken from the URL [https://www.babes.com/scene/**3075191**/1](https://www.babes.com/scene/3075191/1))

+###### Direct URL Match
+A string of characters at the end of a URL.
+Typically includes some combination of a SceneID, Scene Title, or Scene Actor.

+- Site - YYYY-MM-DD - URL.[ext]
+- Site - URL.[ext]

+Examples:
+- Mylf - 2019.01.01 - 1809 manicured-milf-masturbation (taken from the URL [https://www.mylf.com/movies/**1809/manicured-milf-masturbation**](https://www.mylf.com/movies/1809/manicured-milf-masturbation))
-- Mylfed - **1645 straight until wet** (taken from the URL [https://www.mylf.com/movies/**1645/straight-until-wet**](https://linkthe.net/?https://www.mylf.com/movies/**1645/straight-until-wet**) to direct match)
+- PornPros - eager-hands (taken from the URL [https://pornpros.com/video/**eager-hands**](https://pornpros.com/video/eager-hands))

 Installation
 ------------